microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/Resources/HelmCharts/README.md

 GRANT ALL PRIVILEGES ON wth.* to contosoapp ;

--- Show tables in wth database
+-- Show tables in wth database - should be empty now

+USE wth ;

 SHOW TABLES;